Tree Preservation Ordinance makes the headlines! Score one for the TreePAC green agenda…

 2. An absolute minimal condition is no net loss of trees in any year as stated in Seattle’s Comprehensive Plan.

-3. To maintain no net loss of trees requires that tree replacement be required for all trees removed including during property development.
-For development this would be an impact fee to compensate for the removal of existing canopy.
+3. To maintain no net loss of trees require equivalent tree and canopy replacement be required for all trees and tree canopy removed including during property development.
+This would be a canopy impact fee to compensate for the removal of existing canopy and the cost to replace it .

 4. Fees collected for tree replacement that can not be done on site and fines for violating city tree ordinances would go into a city dedicated tree replacement fund that would pay for planting and maintaining trees elsewhere in the city.
 Donations and grants would be accepted to also plant more trees, acquire land, easements or set up land trusts to protect trees.